amplitude/Amplitude-TypeScript/packages/analytics-react-native/README.md

 Official Amplitude SDK for React Native (Beta)

+# Installation and Quick Start

+Please visit our :100:[Developer Center](https://www.docs.developers.amplitude.com/data/sdks/typescript-react-native/) for instructions on installing and using our the SDK.

 ## Installation

 To get started with using Amplitude React Native SDK, install the package to your project via NPM.
 In addition, this package relies on `@react-native-async-storage/async-storage`, which must also be installed.